 With many beauticians opting for a focus on work/life balance and a flexible lifestyle, the number of freelance workers has risen.
 Those who are self-employed make up nearly two-thirds of all hair and beauty professionals.

-Being self-employed is an attractive option for many in the industry, with benefits such as being able to choose working hours, working mobile or from a premises, and selecting a client base.
+Being self-employed is an attractive option for many in the industry, with benefits such as being able to choose working hours, working mobile or from a premises, selecting a client base, and navigating the differences between working inside vs. outside IR35.

 Those with young families are likely to benefit greatly from being able to choose working hours to fit around school times and holidays.